Byte-Vortex/Byte-Vortex/README.md

 # Hi there, I'm Akshat Saini! 👋

-I'm a Computer Science Engineering student passionate about Full Stack Web Development and exploring the endless possibilities of technology.
+A Full Stack Developer with a B.Tech in Computer Science and Engineering.
+I specialize in creating scalable, high-performance web applications using modern technologies across the stack.
+My experience spans full-stack development, testing, cybersecurity.
+I’m driven by a passion for clean code, intuitive UX, and impactful digital experiences—thriving in environments where technology meets purpose.
 Welcome to my GitHub profile! <!--Here you'll find a collection of projects that reflect my journey in software development and showcase my skills and interests.-->

 <!--## 🔭 Current Projects